 K. Ramnath Chandrasekar

-Few years later, a new world of possibilities opened up when my father gifted a Nikon F55 camera.
-Since then, I have put my heart and soul to build skills that will enable me to make a difference through conservation communication.
+My name is Ramnath, an environmental educator.
+I have been enthralled by nature since childhood.
+Since then, I have invested time and energy to build skills through experience that will enable me to make a difference through communication, leadership and education.
 During the last ten years, I have traveled across India to capture inspirational stories that facilitate people’s understanding of India’s rich natural and cultural heritage.
 At the same time, my team and I spearheaded nature and conservation education programs to reach out to thousands of students through Youth For Conservation (YFC), a non-profit initiative founded by Shekar Dattatri, an internationally acclaimed wildlife and conservation filmmaker.

+I am currently a Leadership Fellow of the Asia Pacific Leadership Program Fellowship, 2017-18 at the East-West Center in Honolulu, Hawai’i.
 My curriculum vitae contains the list of projects I have worked in photography, filmmaking and conservation education, along with a few awards and recognitions I received for my work.